Campaign of the Month: October 2017

-You can also spend 1 Willpower to force a sympathetic connection when there isn’t one: some Kindred use blood sympathy in this way to keep track of relatives.
+You can also make a Rouse check to force a sympathetic connection when there isn’t one: some Kindred use blood sympathy in this way to keep track of relatives.
 You can spend successes on a one-for-one basis to make out a single detail or psychically communicate a single word.
-You gain 1 Willpower whenever an NPC Kindred would spend Willpower to use blood sympathy against you.

 Vampires’ dead bodies are vastly more resilient than ordinary mortals’.

-• Vampires don’t need to eat or breathe, never get sick or physically tired, and are immune to many weaknesses and ailments that plague the living.
+• Deathless Vigor: Vampires don’t need to eat or breathe, never get sick or physically tired, and are immune to many weaknesses and ailments that plague the living.

-• A vampire who is reduced to Injured −6 doesn’t risk dying.
+• Hard to Kill: A vampire who is reduced to Injured −6 doesn’t die.
 Instead, they enter a hibernation-like state known as torpor.
 A vampire can only be destroyed through banes (sunlight, fire, etc.), decapitation, or the total destruction of their entire bodily volume.
 Simply stabbing or shooting a vampire after they’re down has no effect.

-Vampires have excellent night vision and do not take Disadvantage on Perception rolls to see in the dark.
+• Night Vision: Vampires have excellent night vision and do not take Disadvantage on Perception rolls to see in the dark.
 They take Disadvantage instead of Major Disadvantage in total darkness.
-They have Advantage on all mundane rolls involving a creature’s blood (e.g., Survival rolls to track a bleeding target, or Investigation rolls to notice blood around a crime scene).
-Finally, they can “smell” other vampires and ghouls on sight (the Blood always tells), although some powers can fool this.

 Vampires do not appear normally in reflective surfaces or visual recording media (photos, videos, etc.) unless they consciously choose to.
 The lighting comes out too dark, the shot’s angle doesn’t catch the vampire’s face, the image quality is poor, or something else goes wrong.
 Some individuals can recognize a vampire’s Lost Visage for what it is, however, so this power can be a double-edged sword.
 Audio recording media still captures vampires normally.